Skip to main content Skip to footer

 Clare Hall Research Fellowship Competition in the Arts, Humanities and Social Sciences

-Clare Hall is a graduate College, founded in 1966, with about twenty each of Official Fellows and Research Fellows, fifteen Professorial Fellows, forty Visiting Fellows, and two hundred Graduate Students.
+Clare Hall is a graduate College, founded in 1966, with about twenty each of Official Fellows and Research Fellows, fifteen Professorial Fellows, forty Visiting Fellows, and two hundred and fifty postgraduate students.
 The President, Professorial Fellows, Official Fellows and Research Fellows comprise the Governing Body.
-Members and their families are welcome participants in the social life of the College, which is informal.
+Members and their families are welcome participants in the social life of the College, which is informal, international and family-friendly.
 There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.

-Non-stipendiary Research Fellows will be expected to demonstrate that they have adequate financial support from other sources.
+Non-stipendiary Research Fellows will be expected to demonstrate that they have adequate financial support from other sources, usually a post-doctoral position in the University or affiliated research Institutes.
 Small grants for research expenses may be made available on application to the Bursar.
 Accommodation, if available, will be on a charged rental basis, but there is an allowance of free meals.

-Applications must include the following documents in PDF and must be made online using the following link.
+Applications must include the following documents in PDF and must be made online using the following link: https://app.casc.cam.ac.uk/fas_live/clharts/

-The closing date for receipt of applications is 21 November 2022 and for references is 28 November 2022.
-Interviews are to be held during the week of the 13 February 2023, with decisions communicated by the end of the month.
+The closing date for receipt of applications is 2nd November 2025 and for references is 9th November 2025.
+Interviews are to be held during the period of the 20th-26th January 2026, with decisions communicated by the mid-February.

 The College will NOT solicit references.
-It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for a response before their deadline of 28 November.
-The referees will be contacted automatically by the on-line Fellowship Application System, CASC, once the application is submitted by the candidate.
+It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for a response before their deadline of 9th November.
+The referees will be contacted automatically by the on-line Fellowship Application System, CASC once the application is submitted by the candidate.
 The College is unable to pay expenses incurred in attending interviews.

 Clare Hall is an equal opportunities employer.